futureoceanslab/Fisheries-Resilience-Index/README.md

 ## Instructions

+`run_all.R` runs all the scripts needed to reproduce the results.
 First run `process_indicators.R` to compute factors from indicators and get tables for "SI 2.
 INDICATORS AND FACTORS", then run `indexes.R` to compute `data/final_index.csv`.
 Then run all the figure scripts to generate the figures in Figures and some tables in Tables.

 ## Notes